PoodleApp/arfe-protocol/ARFE.markdown

 so Bob's update is considered to be the current version of the document.

-When a client detects that changes made by its user have resulted in a conflict should notify the user to give them an opportunity to reconcile the conflicting versions.
+When a client detects that changes made by its user have resulted in a conflict it should notify the user to give them an opportunity to reconcile the conflicting versions.
-If the conflict can be resolved automatically then the author of the version that was accepted does not need to be notified.
-But any user whose changes were not accepted should be notified so that their changes are not lost without warning.

 ## TODO